Zamperini Field: Terminal

 Zamperini Field has a small terminal with a vending machine, conference room, bathroom, and flight planning room.
 Outside a patio has small tables.
 Inside the terminal are historical papers related to the airport on the wall and a security post.
 A Lockheed T-33 (#52-9239) is on display on the turn court outside the terminal.

 Helicopter operations

-The helipad for a neighboring hospital, the Torrance Medical Center, is at the north-west corner of the airfield.
+The helipad for a neighboring hospital, the Torrance Memorial Medical Center, is at the north-west corner of the airfield.

 Manufacturing

 Zamperini Field is the home of Robinson Helicopter Company.
 Their entire production, assembly, and testing facilities are on the southeast side of the airfield and are the largest buildings at the field.

 Museum

 Zamperini Field is the new home of the Western Museum of Flight, previously in Hawthorne, California.